newtang/newtang.github.io/_drafts/books-2017.markdown

 Cannery Row by John Steinbeck
 Another classic high school literature type book.
 It's a slice of life around the Great Depression from Cannery Row, a little town in Monterrey.
 There's some great characters and overall a pleasant read.

+The Dark Forest by Cixin Liu
+The sequel to The Three Body Problem.
+Again, very imaginative and some very clever ideas.
+Several simultaneous story lines, and some are more compelling than others, but overall an entertaining read.